 Slicing against the grain = less chewy/softer jerky

-- Tip: A jerky slicer will give you same-sized strips of meat that will dry evenly.
+Tip: A jerky slicer will give you the same-sized strips of meat that will dry evenly.

 Tenderize Your Meat: You can slice the meat with the grain and tenderize it by beating it with a meat mallet to break up the muscle fibers and make the jerky a little less chewy.

-For a more detailed description of how to prepare your meat for jerky, click on this link.
+Here’s a link for a more detailed description of how to prepare your meat for jerky.

 Here’s a list of what you need: